Next year's schedule coming January 2011

 We require full-face helmets for our high intermediate and advanced bike park skill sessions and rides (for example Whistler Bike Park, Fernie Alpine Resort, and Mammoth Bike Park).
 We also strongly recommend them for other bike park riding, North Shore style riding, and advanced downhill and freeride focused riding of all kinds.

 If you have a full-face helmet, bring it with you.
 If you’d like to rent one on-site, click on the bike shop link associated with your camp and double check that one will be available for you.
-We'll have a limited number of Bell DH helmets to demo.
+We'll also have a limited number of Bell DH helmets to demo.
 If you'd like to use one, it's best to email us about it in advance.

 If you bring a full-face with you, it’s helpful to bring a cross-country or half-shell helmet as well.
 Sometimes you might choose to be in skill sessions that are lower risk (and higher heat) like bunny hops and track stands, and you’ll be happy to have that lighter helmet around.